-Comment: Triaz has close cooperation and an ongoing dialogue with its key suppliers and works together with them on the production planning for all its garments.
-For several suppliers, Triaz showed and explained the process in detail during the brand performance check.
-In all three cases, the production planning works slightly different, depending on how the suppliers prefer to work.
+Comment: Triaz has close cooperation and ongoing dialogue with its key suppliers and works together with them on the production planning.
+The production planning works slightly different depending on how the suppliers prefer to work.

-At its Chinese supplier, Triaz shares a forecast for a year in November including specifications per month and minimum and maximum quantities.
-The plan is discussed, the factory gives feedback and the lead times, and the planning is adjusted.
-Triaz does an advanced payment for the factory to order materials.
-The factory struggles with the scarcity of staff as a result of the location, the living costs and the competition of other industries.
-In the case of late delivery, the brand adjusts its deadlines and does not put pressure on its supplier, even if that means that new styles are not yet in stock when sales start.
-Although Triaz has very loyal green consumers, the brand sees the risk.
+At its Chinese supplier, Triaz shares a forecast for a year in November with monthly breakdowns and indication of minimum and maximum quantities.
+The plan is first discussed.
+Then the factory gives feedback and sets lead times, and finally the planning is adjusted.
+Triaz does an advanced payment to the factory to cover material costs.
+This factory struggles with scarcity of staff as a result of its location, the high cost of living in the area, and the competition from other industries.
+In case of late delivery, the brand adjusts its deadline and does not put extra pressure on its supplier, even if it means that new styles are not yet in stock when sales start.

 At its Turkish supplier, Triaz has a comparable approach.
-To reduce overtime Triaz and the supplier worked on ordering yarn in advance and building stock, which lead to a reduction of lead times.
+To reduce overtime, Triaz and the supplier worked on ordering yarns in advance and building stock, which helped to shorten lead time.